miguelsotelo01/Portfolio-MiguelSotelo/README.md

 # new-Personal-Portfolio
-my new personal portfolio for web development layout in process
+my new personal portfolio for development in react layout in process